frostburn/hewmp/README.md

 ```

 ## Pythagorean basis
-The base notation system of HEWMP is Pythagorean i.e. 3-limit just intonation i.e. fractions built from powers of 2 and 3.
+The base notation system of HEWMP and Ups-and-Downs is Pythagorean i.e. 3-limit just intonation i.e. fractions built from powers of 2 and 3.
-While the main system is based on relative intervals there is an underlying set of absolute pitches forming a chain of fifths.
+The absolute pitches form a chain of fifths.
 ```
 $ A chain of fifths (3/2) around the base note A4
 F2 C3 G3 D4 A4 E5 B5